mkallies/notes/frontend/managing-state.md

 [] - Has documentation
 [] - Has tests

 Look into x-state.
 We can define a state machine that we can use to generate state charts for documentation as well as tests.
 Typescript would help defining the shape of our objects.
-In a couple of months going back to a part of the app with complex should be easy to understand with documentation + typed objects.
+In a couple of months, going back to a complex feature, it should be easy to understand with the documentation that's generated, tests with use cases and typed objects.